vik-s/quartz/content/projects/writing/long form/Understanding Amplifier Power Gains.md

 Let's dive in!

 **The two port amplifier network**
 The simplest two port amplifier is shown in Fig. 1.
 It consists of an active device that is capable of amplification and matching networks at the input and output.
 The purpose of the matching networks is to present a specific impedance at the device terminals for optimal operation.
 To do this, matching networks are usually implemented with passive elements such as inductors, resistors, capacitors and transformers.
+In this article, we will consider these matching networks to be lossless.

 The purpose of this network is to amplify any RF signal at the input so that the output signal has a higher voltage swing or absolute power compared to the input signal.
 The ratio of output power to the input power is called gain.
 Depending on which point in this diagram you define as input and output, you can have different definitions of gain.
 *add fig1*